Abhi1264/zylink/CONTRIBUTING.md

 ## Thank You!

-Your contributions make MonoLink better for everyone.
+Your contributions make Solo Link better for everyone.
 We appreciate your time and effort! 🎉